 OnPoint Community Credit Union is the largest credit union in Oregon, serving over 539,000 members and with assets of $8.8 billion.
 Founded in 1932, OnPoint Community Credit Union’s membership is available to anyone who lives or works in one of 28 Oregon counties (Benton, Clackamas, Clatsop, Columbia, Coos, Crook, Curry, Deschutes, Douglas, Gilliam, Hood River, Jackson, Jefferson, Josephine, Klamath, Lane, Lincoln, Linn, Marion, Morrow, Multnomah, Polk, Sherman, Tillamook, Wasco, Washington, Wheeler and Yamhill) and two Washington counties (Skamania and Clark) and their immediate family members.
 OnPoint Community Credit Union is federally insured by the National Credit Union Administration (NCUA).
 More information is available at www.onpointcu.com or 503-228-7077 or 800-527-3932.

 ABOUT UNITED WAY OF COLUMBIA-WILLAMETTE

 United Way brings people together to build strong, equitable communities where everyone can thrive.
 As one of the world’s largest privately funded charities, it serves 95% of U.S. communities and 37 countries and territories — making life better for 48 million people every year.
 Through United Way, communities tackle tough challenges and work with private, public, and non-profit partners to boost education, economic mobility, and health resources.
 United Way is the mission of choice for 1.5 million volunteers, 6.8 million donors, and 45,000 corporate partners in more than 1,100 communities worldwide.
-In our second century of service, we’re building resilient, equitable communities across the globe.

 ###Go to press releases